psgrover2010/parry-blog/_drafts/the-best-places-to-visits-in-split--croatia.md

 #### 2. Diocletian’s Palace

-&nbsp;

 #### 3. Statue of Marko Marulić

-&nbsp;

 #### 4. Sv Frane Church & Monastery

-&nbsp;

 #### 5. Hiking in Marjan Hills

-&nbsp;

 Park is open all year round and the best time to visit is in the morning.
 According to Law on protection of natural environment of the Republic of Croatia, Park-forest Marjan is the area under special regulations.
 Therefore, witin the entire area of the park-forest, it is strictly prohibited to smoke or use any kind of open flame!

-I must say this hiking has many, many steps (no wonder why the people of Split are so trim and fit!) take you from the Veli Varos neighborhood up and up until you come to Caf&eacute; Bar Vidilica with a splendid view that encompasses all Split and a good number of its off-shore islands.
+I must say this hiking has many, many steps (no wonder why the people of Split are so trim and fit!) take you from the Veli Varos neighborhood up and up until you come to Café Bar Vidilica with a splendid view that encompasses all Split and a good number of its off-shore islands.
 At the foot of Marjan hill are several of Split's most interesting museums, including the Mestrovic Gallery and the Museum of Croatian Archaeological Monuments.
 And some of Split's best beaches lie at the foot of Marjan hill.

 How to reach